amagsid/Adyen-clone/README.md

  <img alt="GIF" src="https://github.com/amagsid/Adyen.com-clone/blob/master/readme-assets/Tour.gif" width="950" height="530" />

  ### 💡 About the Project:
- My goal for this project was to create an accurate mockup of the Adyen clone.
+ My goal for this project was to create a clone for the Adyen website.

   ###  Motivation: